Stremax-Team/stremax-lang/examples/test_results.md

 3. Block scoping is now properly implemented - variables defined in blocks are not accessible outside their blocks.
 4. Boolean literals (true/false) are now directly supported.
 5. Logical operators (&&, ||) with short-circuit evaluation are now supported.
+6. Functions are fully implemented, including declarations, calls, closures, and recursion.
-6. Only the last expression's result is returned, which is consistent with the interpreter's design.
+7. Only the last expression's result is returned, which is consistent with the interpreter's design.
-7. The advanced examples (token.sx, voting.sx, auction.sx) fail with parser errors because the parser doesn't support contract syntax and blockchain-specific features yet.
+8. The advanced examples (token.sx, voting.sx, auction.sx) fail with parser errors because the parser doesn't support contract syntax and blockchain-specific features yet.
-8. The CLI is very simple and only supports running a file with the `run -file` command.
+9. The CLI is very simple and only supports running a file with the `run -file` command.
 There are no debug or verbose flags available.

 ## Next Steps

 1. Implement support for string and integer concatenation.
 2. Add support for arrays and maps.
-3. Implement function declarations and function calls.
-4. Add support for contract syntax and blockchain-specific features.
+3. Add support for contract syntax and blockchain-specific features.
-5. Enhance the type system to support custom types and type annotations.
+4. Enhance the type system to support custom types and type annotations.
-6. Add debugging and verbose output options to the CLI.
+5. Add debugging and verbose output options to the CLI.
-7. Implement a REPL (Read-Eval-Print Loop) for interactive development.
+6. Implement a REPL (Read-Eval-Print Loop) for interactive development.